matheus-pereira/elric/CONTRIBUTING.md

 ## Open Development

-All work on Jest happens directly on [GitHub](/).
+All work on elric happens directly on [GitHub](/).
 Both core team members and external contributors send pull requests which go through the same review process.

 ### `main` is unsafe